ARTICLES AND BOOK CHAPTERS

-"Thomas Aquinas on Marriage, Fruitfulness, and Faithful Love,” in Theresa Notare, ed., Humanae Vitae 50 Years Later, Embracing God’s Vision of Marriage, Love, and Life: A Compendium (Washington, DC: Catholic University of America Press, forthcoming).
+"Thomas Aquinas on Marriage, Fruitfulness, and Faithful Love,” in Theresa Notare, ed., Humanae Vitae 50 Years Later, Embracing God’s Vision of Marriage, Love, and Life: A Compendium (Washington, DC: Catholic University of America Press, 2019).

 “’The Same as to Knowledge.’”
 In Christopher Wolfe, ed., Natural Law Today: The Present State of the Perennial Philosophy.
 (Lanham, Maryland: Lexington Books, 2018), pp. 53-70.

 “Response” (my contribution to a symposium on my work on natural law).
 Catholic Social Science Review 22 (2017), pp. 73–90.

 “Finding the Water in the Desert.”
 In Janet E. Smith and Paul Check, Living the Truth in Love: Pastoral Approaches to Same-Sex Attraction (San Francisco: Ignatius Press, 2015).

 “Left, Right, Prudence, Principle, and Catholic Social Doctrine,” First Things: A Monthly Journal of Religion and Public Life, blog (7 October 2014).

 "Evangelizing Christians."
 First Things: A Monthly Journal of Religion and Public Life, No. 246 (October, 2014), pp. 19-21.